 - Saliva test— 1-24 hours after use

-- Blood test— for several hours after use
+- Blood test— for several hours to 3 days after use

 - Hair follicle test— up to 90 days after use

-The urine test depends on the dose of heroin the person takes.
-In not so heavy users, the test will result positive for up to two to five hours after ingestion, but for heavy users, it could be as long as two to three days after last use.
-However, heroin is quite rarely detected after a period of three days, except in the case of hardcore users.
+Heroin urine testing depends on the dose of morphine the person takes.
+In not so heavy users, the heroin urine tests will result positive for up to two to five hours after ingestion, but for heavy users, it could be as long as two to three days after last use.
+However, heroin in urine is quite rarely detected after a period of three days, except in the case of hardcore users.

 The blood test is considered to be the most futile way of detecting morphine, so how long does heroin stay in your blood?
-As previously mentioned, heroin usually leaves your system after a few hours.
+As previously mentioned, the morphine usually leaves your system after a few hours.
 Through a blood test, it is hard to find any heroin because the drug and even its metabolites are swept away from your body rather quickly.
 This rarely answers the question of ‘how long does it take for heroin to leave your system.’